ombulabs/pokeberry/CONTRIBUTING.md

 ## Testing

+We use `cypress` for unit/integration testing components.
 Tests live in the `cypress/component` directory (a new test should be added for you when you scaffold a new component).

 You can run the unit tests with `yarn test` without having to start the dev server.
 If you want to run tests in `open` mode, run `yarn test:open`.